heidihendry/camelot/CONTRIBUTING.md

 Translations for project files, such as the User Guide or this Contribution Guide, are help to make Camelot more accessible to native speakers of other languages.

-To contribute new translations or improvements to existing translations back to the project, please either raise a [merge request](https://gitlab.com/camelot-project/camelot/merge_requests) or [raise an issue](https://gitlab.com/camelot-project/camelot/issues/new).
+To contribute new translations or improvements to existing translations back to the project, please either raise a [merge request](https://gitlab.com/camelot-project/camelot/merge_requests) or [raise an issue](https://tree.taiga.io/project/cshclm-camelot/issues).

 ### Code contributions

 And of course we accept code contributions. :-)

-If you're looking for something to work on, check to see if there are any [outstanding issues](https://gitlab.com/camelot-project/camelot/issues).
+If you're looking for something to work on, check to see if there are any [outstanding issues](https://tree.taiga.io/project/cshclm-camelot/issues) or take a look [through our backlog](https://tree.taiga.io/project/cshclm-camelot/backlog).
 If you have "scratched your own itch", please do open a [merge request](https://gitlab.com/camelot-project/camelot/merge_requests), as it would be great if we could include your changes in the project.

 If you'd like to help, but are not sure where to start, check out Camelot's built-in reports.
 These are relatively easy to get started with, and we would love to add better compatibility with more data analysis products used in research.